Stephanie-Ash/sorcerers-castle/README.md

 ## Features

 * ### Graphics
-    * Simple graphics for the introductory message, game over message and win game message break up the text and make the came more visually interesting.
+    * Simple graphics for the introductory message, game over message and win game message break up the text and make the game more visually interesting.

 ![Game Graphics](assets/screenshots/sorcerers-castle-graphics.jpg)